 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Not since the last 30-year war from 1914–1945 has the world experienced such cataclysmic destruction costing 60–80 million lives or more.
 Yet, historians, diplomats, foreign policy analysts, and scholars among others, believe the ingredients exist for another possible round of violence between great powers each with unimaginably more powerful weapons at their disposal than ever before.
 If knowledge, expertise, and analytical skill can help us avoid stumbling blindly into this fate once again, it will be in part because citizens, statesmen, soldiers, scholars, policymakers, and people of faith began their training with courses like Fundamentals of International Relations.

 Textbook readings and lecture presentations

 Course Requirements Checklist

-This exam will cover the Reading & Study material in Modules/Weeks 1–4.
+This exam will cover the Learn material in Module 1: Week 1– Module 4: Week 4.
 The exam will be open-book/open-notes and contain 2 essay questions.